aVadim483/fast-excel-reader/README.md

 */
 ```

-## Tab Color Configuration
+## Tab Color Info
-Retrieve the tab color settings for a sheet:
+Retrieve the tab color info for a sheet:

 ```php
 Copy code